Switches and conditional routing

 Input Groups

-) are in a group called "flags".
+The flag inputs (a, b, c, d) are in a group called "flags".
 This means at least one must be connected for the node to run, but you don't need to connect all four.

 Multi-way Branching